kartikeya-dimri/Linux-Performance-Tuning/CPU_Tuning/README.md

 ```

 - The OS must round-robin 6 processes on 1 core
-- Each process gets ~1/6 of the available CPU time
+- Each process gets ~1/6 of available CPU time
 - Context switches are in the **thousands** per run
-- This is the controlled worst-case, not a normal workload
+- This is a controlled worst-case, not a typical production workload

 #### C1 — CPU Affinity Tuning